aabbtree77/tensors/index.md

 It holds for any row-vector $a^{i}$ and column-vector $b_{j}$.
 Verify now that this allows to shift sub and superscript indices while maintaining their type and the order within the type group.

 This raises too many further questions, and it thus makes sense to abandon reductionism and treating tensors as matrices/operators.
-Instead, focus on specific tensors, spinors, and other primitives, list all their properties first, then attempt to compose, proceed bottom-up.
+Instead, it is better to focus on specific tensors, spinors, and other primitives, list all their properties first, then attempt to compose, proceed bottom-up.
 Remarkably, this also leads to linear algebra and spectral analysis, thanks to Donn G. Shankland's ingenuity.

 ## Shankland's Tensor Algebras